 5. Does Section 3(4)(a) violate Article 21 by giving the guardian complete authority over an individual’s right of reproductive choice?

 6. Does section 5 violate Article 21 by imposing the excessive and arbitrary condition of an immediate necessity to save a life?

-6. Is the State obligated to provide safe abortion clinics and facilities under Article 21 of the Constitution?
+7. Is the State obligated to provide safe abortion clinics and facilities under the right to health enshrined by Article 21 of the Constitution?